messycode0/JakeTheDev0000/README.md

 of course.
 I love useing Git and GIthub

 ## what do you use for your text editor?
-VS code aka ' Visual Studio Code '
+* vscode
+* visual studio -- i dont like it tho
+* vim/nvim
+* intellaj idea -- for java

 ## what was your first language?
 Javascript but I really started coding at python

 ## are you open to work on projects?
 YES!
-I would love to, but I do have alot of school but i will try.
+I would love to

 # how can I contect you?
 I have discord its **jakeplays#8149** I will try to answer but if I dont its not because I dont care about you its because I did not see it :D